LIFETIME DEAL — LIMITED TIME

 FAQs

-An unreliable narrator is a story-teller whose credibility is compromised, often due to bias, mental state, deception, or limited knowledge, making their account questionable or skewed.
+An unreliable narrator is a storyteller whose credibility can’t be fully trusted—because of bias, mental state, deception, or limited knowledge—so their account feels skewed or questionable compared to what the story later suggests.

 Ready to Create Your eBook?